 Before trying CBD for anxiety, talk with a healthcare professional or a knowledgeable cannabis clinician, especially if you’re taking any medications.
 CBD may interact with certain prescription medications, over-the-counter drugs, and vitamins or supplements.

 CBD may also cause liver toxicity or injury, according to a 2019 study.
-However, this study was conducted on mice, and researchers say you’d have to be taking extremely high doses for this to be a concern.
+However, this study was conducted on mice, and researchers say you would need to be taking extremely high doses for this to be a concern.

-One more thing: Be careful when consuming CBD along with high fat meals.
-Fats can increase CBD blood concentrations, upping the risks for side effects, according to a
+One more thing: Use caution when consuming CBD along with high fat meals.
+Fats can increase CBD blood concentrations, increasing the risk of side effects, according to a 2020 study.

 Research is still ongoing as to how CBD might help ease anxiety and depression.
 If you’ve been considering trying CBD oil to see if it makes you feel more relaxed in times of stress or your day-to-day, we hope our list of fully vetted recommendations helps you choose a product that fits your needs.